markokhman/func-course/Chapter 3/Lesson 5.md

   }, 2000);
 }

-postDeployScript();
+onchainTestScript();
 ```

-We had to similarly change three things in our **postdeploy.ts** script:
+We had to similarly change three things in our **onchaintest.ts** script:
 - when we connect to the client in order to read blockchain
 - when logging the contract address, we set **testOnly** flag only we're on testnet
 - when composing a link for a deploy transaction

-Now we can deploy and run postdeploy test on both - testnet and mainnet!
+Now we can deploy and run onchain test on both - testnet and mainnet!

 You've made it!
 Seriously, I'm proud of you!
 We've done a solid amount of work, but the good thing is that now you understand the whole process of how contracts get developed and deployed.

 In our next chapter we are going to dig into more complex FunC logic and writing local tests for it.

-TODO: Resolve the issue why on running single script, ex. yarn deploy - postdeploy runs as well.